-‘Warzone 2’ developer is "investigating" an instant-kill bug
+‘Warzone 2’ launch tainted by multiple bugs

 - READ MORE: A farewell to arms: I’ll miss ‘Warzone’

-Under normal rules, when a player is downed in Warzone 2 they have a window of time during which a teammate can revive them.
+Under normal gameplay rules, when a player is downed in Warzone 2 they have a window of time during which a teammate can revive them.
 However, the reality at the moment is instant death, eliminating players from the game.
 This seems to only happen after players have already been to the Gulag and won.

 Being instantly killed also inconveniences teammates as it means they have to battle to a buy station and pay to redeploy the eliminated squad member.
 Raven Software, one of the developers behind Warzone 2, has posted to its Trello board that it is “investigating” the issue, but a fix has not yet been implemented.